brefphp/bref/docs/websites.md

 ### Uploading files to S3

-It is not possible to use `sam deploy` to upload files to S3, you need to upload them separately.
-To do this, you can use the `aws s3 sync` command:
+It is not possible to use `serverless deploy` to upload files to S3, you need to upload them separately.
+To do this, you can use the [`aws s3 sync` command](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html):

 ```bash
 aws s3 sync <directory> s3://<bucket-name> --delete